Ultimate WordPress Security Guide for 2026

 WordPress is not secure

-On the contrary, WordPress is well-developed as a secure CMS.
-It didn’t start out as the most secure, obviously, but over time, the security kinks have been straightened out.
+WordPress is well-developed as a secure CMS.
+While it didn’t start out as the most secure, obviously, but over time, the security issues have been straightened out.
 Releases and patches have been addressed, and it is now one of the best options available.

-The reason that WordPress sees more than its fair share of hackers and malware is because of its immense popularity.
+The reason that WordPress attracts hackers and malware is because of its immense popularity.
 More websites are powered by WordPress, so it makes sense for hackers to find security loopholes in it, because the payoff is bigger.

 In fact, because of this constant threat of hacks, WordPress has eliminated many of the security issues that still exist in other CMS.